Updated May 2020

 It’s easy to get caught up in the restaurant scene and theme parks here in Orlando, but some days you just need to get away from it all and experience nature.
 Luckily, finding a little peace and quiet is surprisingly easy.
 Just hop in the car for a short drive in almost any direction and you’ll soon find yourself in a scenic, quiet paradise.

 While there are plenty of ways to get active and enjoy Mother Nature, kayaking is ideal for discovering Central Florida’s diverse lakes, rivers, bays, and springs all while spotting local wildlife.
 We’ve listed five ideas for your next kayaking adventure below – all a reasonable drive from Orlando.

 1. Merritt Island Refuge Bioluminescence

 Kayaking will never be the same after you’ve experienced this nighttime kayaking adventure under the stars.
 Even the tiniest disturbances in the water activate the bioluminescence making the water around you come alive with blue light.
 While you can stir up the water yourself, seeing a dolphin or fish light up the water while swimming is a surreal sight.
 To add to the excitement, schools of flying mullet fish congregate in certain areas and may just jump into your kayak to hitch a ride.

 This is a leisurely trip led by a guide, and you’ll have plenty of time to paddle around at your own pace.
 When you’re not admiring the bioluminescent organisms, known as dinoflagellates, drift with the current while looking up at the night sky.
-My favorite tour companies are Get Up and Go Kayaking (clear kayaks!) and A Day Away Kayak Tours.
+One of my favorite kayaking tour companies for this is A Day Away Kayak Tours.

 Drive time to the Merritt Island Refuge is about 1 hour from Orlando.
 Leave early to allow a little extra time to locate the launch site.
 Details will be provided in your confirmation email.
 While bioluminescent tours are offered almost year-round, June-early October is the best time to visit.